MineWitherMC/trinium2/Lua_API.md

 ## Pulse Network
-These require `pulse_network` and are stored in `trinium.pulse_network` table.
+These require `pulse_network` and are stored in `pulse_network` table.
 * `trigger_update(ctrlpos)`
 	* Sends reload signal to all devices connected to network.
 	* Should be called whenever items are put or taken into network, etc.
 	* Automatically called by Pulsating Combinator and `import_to_controller`.
 * `import_to_controller(ctrlpos)`
 	* Sends item from controller internal buffer to network, reloading all devices.
 * `add_storage_cell(id, texture, desc, types, items)`
 	* Adds storage cell.
 	* `types` is an integer representing type storage added to network.